 Even if none of these pods’ tenants becomes the next DuPont, they can still build up the state’s biotech economy, bit by bit.

 In its heyday, DuPont scientists created new products from start to finish.
 Today, though, Dembek said, the company has adapted to incorporate more advancements from outside.

 As chief technology officer, Dembek led DuPont to stop using the phrase “not invented here,” which reflected an attitude that external technologies weren’t as worthwhile.

 Today, they’re more likely to consider working with startups like those at the innovation space.
 In biotech, bringing a product to market takes an incredible investment of money and time.

 Small companies at the innovation space can often find eager partners in larger corporations.
 Success, then, is more often about finding the right partner than about finding the right product.
 Seeing other companies as potential collaborators rather than competitors can be a foreign concept to entrepreneurs, many of whom assume they’ll be creating their own product from scratch.

 For his part, Yan sounded grateful to have been given these opportunities.
-It’s not clear whether W7 Energy will scale up its production of membranes or license the technology to someone else, said its chief operating officer, Santiago Rojas-Carbonell.
+W7 Energy plans to scale up its production of membranes and expects to continue membrane production for the foreseeable future, said its chief operating officer, Santiago Rojas-Carbonell.

 During a panel talk, Yan acknowledged that even if his company doesn’t make it, he takes pride in the experience it has given to his grad students.
 At that, Rojas-Carbonell and others in the company turned to each other and smiled.